 “At the moment, aid is distributed more for the convenience of donors rather than the convenience of recipients.
 Climate change is here today, not tomorrow, and the humanitarian system is not fit for purpose.
 It’s a scandal that we wait for disasters to strike, when we have the technology to predict them and the research to prove that giving cash in advance protects lives and livelihoods.
 Donors must take advantage of windows of opportunity for anticipatory action particularly in countries already living the reality of extreme weather, preventing predictable climate shocks from becoming preventable climate catastrophes.”

-Additional details on the cost-effectiveness of the program can be found here: Livelihoods Cost-Effectiveness Brief – Anticipatory Cash
+Additional details on the cost-effectiveness of the programme can be found here: Livelihoods Cost-Effectiveness Brief – Anticipatory Cash.

 In partnership with the Upper River Benue Basin Development Authority, the Nigerian Meteorological Agency and the Nigeria Hydrological Services Agency.
 The IRC created a flood-risk monitoring platform that incorporated indigenous knowledge, hydrological data and meteorological data from local partners and satellite information to predict generational floods and trigger anticipatory cash payments.

 During the 2022 agricultural season, the pilot project delivered one-time lump-sum cash payments of N195,000 Naira (equivalent to US$450) to 1,450 households randomly assigned to one of two groups.
 The treatment group consisted of 725 eligible households who received their cash when triggered by the flood monitoring platform’s risk thresholds (e.g., when river water volume exceeded a certain amount and the probability of a flood was high).
 An equal number of comparable households (‘control group’) received equal cash payments after the flood hit.
 The intervention also included early warning messages to all households before the floods through community-based early warning workers.